NWChemEx/TensorWrapper/docs/source/developer/design/shape.rst

 Shape Considerations
 ********************

-Rank and extents
-   The main data in the shape is the :ref:`term_rank` and the :ref:`term_extent` s of each mode.
+.. _shape_rank_and_extents:

+Basic operations
+   The unifying theme of objects in the shape component is that they are shapes.
+It is common to not This means they have:

+   - rank
-   - Runtime determination of extents is a very common scenario.
+   - extents
-   - Usually know the rank at compile time, but don't want to assume this.
+   - sub-shapes or slices
+   - *N.B.*, some, all, or none of these properties may be known at compile time and we need a mechanism for setting them at runtime.

+.. _shape_nested:

 Nested
    While a :ref:`term_nested` tensor may seem exotic, in practice, distributed